Paediatric Services

 What are the Common Skin Conditions Children can Develop?

-Dr Farrell can treat a wide range of conditions.
-Among the variety of paediatric skin problems she deals with, common examples include:
+Among the variety of paediatric skin problems we deal with, common examples include:

 • Atopic eczema/dermatitis – red, itchy patches of rough, dry skin on the face and/or body.